macmanes/pero_transcriptome/rebuttal.md

 4. I am trying to understand the filtering process for the assembled reads.
 From my understanding (Page 4, lines 103:109) sequences were filtered using Blastn, (Page 4, lines 113:120) annotated using Blastn, HMMER3 and Transdecoder.
 Is my understanding correct?
 If so, why were the assembled sequences filtered with Blastn before annotated with Blastn and HMMER3?
 I thought the point of HMMER3 was to retain divergent sequences not detected by blastn.

 	*Yes, I filtered based on blastN to the Peromyscus maniculatus and Mus musculus transcriptomes, as well as a Mus ncRNA dataset.
 Given the combo of P. maniculatus being so closely related (and with a high quality annotation) and Mus being more distantly related but fantastically annotated coding regions, I am confident that I am not missing a substantial number of 'real' transcripts by employing this strategy.
-I think it is likely that I could have recovered more contigs using Pfam, but I would worry that the sensitivity of a HMM based search may result in the recovery of 'false' transcripts, which I am relatively intolerant of.*
+I think it is likely that I could have recovered more contigs using Pfam, but I would worry that the sensitivity of a HMM based search may result in the recovery of 'false' transcripts, which I am relatively intolerant of.
+I am electing to not filter based on Pfam, understanding the implications of this.*

 5. For the natural section results, I think it would be interest to add more than two genes.
 Perhaps the top and bottom 10 genes from the Tajima’s D analysis.

+	*I have added a few more genes, Aqp1,2,4,9.
+There is not evidence of positive selection in the eremicus lineage for any of these genes, as expected.
+The de novo (e.g. NOT focused on candidate genes) exploration of positive selection on P. eremicus will be presented in a later work, in connection with a genome sequence*

 6. It would also be nice to have the various parts of the analysis in a repository, for reviewing and open science purposes.

+	*I will make sure that the scripts are placed in a public GitHub repo.*

 Overall I believe it is a good paper with interesting analysis, and cool results.

-Elijah K Lowe and C. Titus Brown

-Experimental design

-Some more explicit details to enable replication would be welcome, as described above.

-Validity of the findings

-No comments

-Comments for the author

-No comments.

-Reviewer 2
+> Reviewer 2

-Basic reporting
+>Basic reporting
+---

 Major comments in basic reporting section:

 1. Citation format should match the "name, year" format described for the journal, currently it is in a different, numbered format

+	*I have fixed this*

 2. Introduction, lines 46-47: In discussing that P. eremicus does not drink water, is there a study or citation that gives their lifespan and/or drinking habits?
 Are the authors referring back to the species account cited in the previous section?